 Aviator Lounge - A Tiny Room Under Renovation

 In a beautiful Friday afternoon, we were flying from Helsinki to Brussels via Copenhagen Airport.
 We had a few problems with our Brussels Airlines flight that led to a long layover in Copenhagen.
 Luckily as Priority Pass and Diners Club card holders, many airport lounges were waiting for us.

 There are 6 departure business lounges at Copenhagen Airport.
 With our membership cards, we had rights to access Aviator Lounge, Primeclass Lounge, Eventyr Lounge and Aspire Lounge.
-Because our connecting flight was leaving to Schengen area, we had to visit naturally a Schengen area lounge.
-Finally we had to choose between Aviator and Aspire Lounges.
+Because our connecting flight was leaving for Schengen area, we had to visit naturally a Schengen area lounge.
+Finally, we had to choose between Aviator and Aspire Lounges.

 We ended up choosing Aviator Lounge because it was located on the tarmac side of the terminal.
-We had a camera with us and our plan was to do some nice photographing of airplanes.
+We had a camera with us and our plan was to do some nice photography of aeroplanes.

 How to Find the Lounge in Copenhagen Airport?

 There is also something good to say about the lounge.
-It is easy to be found in the terminal 2 between gate wings A and B. In the middle of the terminal there are clear signs.
+It is easy to be found in terminal 2 between gate wings A and B. In the middle of the terminal, there are clear signs.
 The lounge is located right after climbing the stairs up to the second floor.